yxsamliu/llvm/docs/LangRef.rst

     must be a multiple of 8-bits.
 If omitted, the natural stack alignment defaults to "unspecified", which does not prevent any alignment promotions.
+``A<address space``
+    Specifies the address space of the result for the stack.
+Defaults to the default address space of 0.
 ``p[n]:<size>:<abi>:<pref>``
     This specifies the *size* of a pointer and its ``<abi>`` and ``<pref>``\erred alignments for address space ``n``.
 All sizes are in